 As we mentioned above, you can be held personally liable if you make mistakes in your role.
 However, when you hire a probate attorney, you reduce the chance for mistakes to be made throughout the process.
 Your liability exposure is also limited as liability shifts to the law firm’s professional malpractice insurance.

 Please note that while it is strongly encouraged in North Carolina, malpractice insurance is not required for NC attorneys.
-Therefore, if you wish to hire a North Carolina law firm to assist you, you should be careful to avoid hiring a probate attorney that does not have malpractice insurance.
+Therefore, if you wish to hire a North Carolina law firm to assist you, you should be careful to avoid hiring a probate attorney who does not have malpractice insurance.

 While some individuals act as both probate and estate planning attorneys, the legal services provided for probate versus estate planning are different.
 A probate attorney helps after someone has died, while an estate planning attorney helps before death.
 A probate attorney helps settle an estate, while an estate planning attorney helps you structure your Estate.